vojtechmares/vojtechmares/README.md

 I am DevOps engineer, consultant and lector.
 I help companies getting started on their DevOps journey with Kubernetes or enhancing current setup.
 I do not only help with DevOps, but also with architecture decisions, building apps for scalability and reliability.

-I share my knowledge and know-how on my training, come and see for yourself, check out my [website](https://vojtechmares.com/) and [skoleni.io](https://skoleni.io/?utm_source=github&utm_medium=vojtechmares-github-profile&utm_content=link) for more training.
+I share my knowledge and know-how on my training, come and see for yourself, check out my [website](https://vojtechmares.com/).

 In spare time, I write some open source to make my life (and potentialy yours) easier for web developers, SREs and platform engineers.